timgit/pg-boss/docs/readme.md

 # Intro
 pg-boss is a job queue powered by Postgres, operated by 1 or more Node.js instances.

-Architecturally, pg-boss is similar to queue products such as AWS SQS, which primarily acts as a store of jobs that are "pulled", not "pushed" from the server.
-For example, pg-boss handles job timeouts and retries similar to the SQS message visibility timeout.
-[SKIP LOCKED](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5) guarantees exactly-once delivery, which is only available in SQS via FIFO queues (with the caveat of their throughput limitations).
-Keep in mind that exactly-once delivery is not a guarantee that a job will never be processed more than once because of retries, so keep the general recommendation for idempotency with queueing systems in mind.
+Architecturally, pg-boss is similar to queue products such as AWS SQS, which functions as a store of jobs that are "pulled", not "pushed" from the server.
+For example, pg-boss handles job expiration and retries similar to the SQS message visibility timeout.
+[SKIP LOCKED](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5) guarantees exactly-once delivery.
+Keep in mind that while exactly-once delivery is great, this is not a guarantee that a job will never be processed more than once because of retries, so keep the general recommendation for idempotency in mind.

-pg-boss uses declarative list-based partitioning for queue storage (each queue creates a dedicated child table that is attached to the parent partitioned job table).
-This partitioning strategy is a balance between maintenance operations (there is only 1 logical table to manage) and queue isolation.
-Physical queue isolation prevents volume spikes and backlogs in a queue from affecting the performance of other queues.
-This should address the majority of systems that involve < 10,000 distinct queues.
-If your usage exceeds this and you experience performance issues, consider spreading your queues across  multiple pg-boss instances, each connected to a different schema in the target database.
+pg-boss uses PostgreSQL's declarative list-based partitioning to create a physical table per queue within 1 logical job table.
+This partitioning strategy is a balance between global maintenance operations, queue storage isolation, and query plan optimization.
+According to [the docs](https://www.postgresql.org/docs/13/ddl-partitioning.html#DDL-PARTITIONING-DECLARATIVE-BEST-PRACTICES), this strategy should scale to thousands of queues.
+If your usage exceeds this and you experience performance issues, consider grouping queues into separate schemas in the target database.

 You may use as many Node.js instances as desired to connect to Postgres and scale workers out.
-Each instance maintains a connection pool or you can bring your own, limited to the maximum number of connections your database server can accept.
+Each instance maintains a client-side connection pool or you can substitute your own database client, limited to the maximum number of connections your database server (or server-side connection pooler) can accept.
-If you find yourself needing even more connections, pg-boss is also compatible with common server-side connection poolers such as pgBouncer.
+If you find yourself needing even more connections, pg-boss can easily be used behind your custom web API.

 ## Job states

-All jobs start out in the `created` state and become `active` when picked up for work.
-If job processing completes successfully, jobs will go to `completed`.
-If a job fails, it will typcially enter the `failed` state.
-However, if a job has retry options configured, it will enter the `retry` state on failure instead and have a chance to re-enter `active` state.
-Jobs can also enter `cancelled` state via [`cancel(name, id)`](#cancelname-id-options) or [`cancel(name, [ids])`](#cancelname-ids-options).
+All jobs start out in the `created` state and become `active` via [`fetch(name, options)`](#fetchname-options) or in a polling worker via [`work()`](#work).

+In a worker, when your handler function completes, jobs will be marked `completed` automatically unless previously deleted via [`delete(name, id)`](#deletename-id-options).
+If an unhandled error is thrown in your handler, the job will usually enter the `retry` state, and then the `failed` state once all retries have been attempted.

+Uncompleted jobs may also be assigned to `cancelled` state via [`cancel(name, id)`](#cancelname-id-options), where they can be moved back into `created` via [`resume(name, id)`](#resumename-id-options).

-All jobs that are `completed`, `cancelled` or `failed` become eligible for archiving (i.e. they will transition into the `archive` state) after the configured `archiveCompletedAfterSeconds` time.
-Once archived, jobs will be automatically deleted after the configured deletion period.
+All jobs that are `completed`, `cancelled` or `failed` become eligible for archiving according to your configuration.
+Once archived, jobs will be automatically deleted after the configured retention period.

 # Database install

-pg-boss can be installed into any database.
-When started, it will detect if it is installed and automatically create required storage.
-Automatic creation requires the [CREATE](http://www.postgresql.org/docs/9.5/static/sql-grant.html) privilege in order to create and maintain its schema.
+pg-boss is usually installed into a dedicated schema in the target database.
+When started, it will automatically create this schema and all required storage objects (requires the [CREATE](http://www.postgresql.org/docs/13/static/sql-grant.html) privilege).

 ```sql
 GRANT CREATE ON DATABASE db1 TO leastprivuser;